 The problem with relying on diet alone, however, is that it can be hard to get your eating habits to change completely.
 Even if you want to lower your blood pressure, you don’t want to go on a diet for any length of time.
 It takes time to lose weight, and it takes time to bring unhealthy foods back into your diet (in moderation, of course).
 To effectively overcome high blood pressure while on a restricted diet, it’s important to use multiple strategies.
 Combining these strategies will allow you to achieve your goal faster.
 This article will discuss some of the most effective ways you can reduce your blood pressure while staying full.

 Lowering systolic pressure by changing your diet is not the only option available.
 You can also use drugs to help lower your blood pressure.
 Some drugs, like ACE inhibitors, have been known to lower it as much as 50%.
 One of the drawbacks of using drugs to treat hypertension is that they can have some serious side effects.
-For this reason, they should never be used on their own.
+For this reason, they should not be used on their own.

 Lowering systolic pressure by changing your diet and exercise routine is only one portion of the total treatment plan.
 The other part involves making sure you don’t put yourself at risk again.
 In other words, if you have previously suffered from hypertension, you need to make sure you stay away from any kind of stressful situation.
 If you smoke, quit.
 Exercising regularly can also lower your blood pressure, as long as you don’t go overboard.